xpopy/Boten-Anna/README.md

     1. Open up a command prompt or powershell in the new folder (shift rightclick the folder > open powershell window here)

-    2. `pip install pipenv`: Installs pipenv, a python environment which keeps all the dependencies separate from the system python install
+    2. `pip install pipenv`: Installs pipenv

     3. `pipenv install`: Install all dependencies needed for the bot to run.